Laser Spectroscopy for the Study of Exotic Nuclei: Study of exotic nuclei

 \section{Study of exotic nuclei}

 Recently, major progress has been achieved in improving the technical capabilities of laser spectroscopy methods.
-For example, the CRIS experiment has performed highly sensitive and high-resolution HFS measurements~\cite{Cu-radii2020,K-radii2021} in addition to enabling precise measurements of short-lived radioactive molecules \cite{Gar20,Udre21}.
+For example, the CRIS experiment has performed highly sensitive and high-resolution HFS measurements~\cite{Cu-radii2020,K-radii2021} in addition to enabling studies of short-lived radioactive molecules \cite{Gar20,Udre21}.
 The in-gas-jet method has been realized for efficient, high-resolution HFS measurements~\cite{Ac-moment2017}.
 The heaviest element to be measured by laser spectroscopy experiment is now nobelium ($Z=102$)~\cite{No-atom2016} owing to recent campaigns using the RADRIS technique at GSI.
-The results made possible by these developments have contributed significantly to our understanding of nuclear structure and the nucleon-nucleon interactions that govern it, offering stringent tests that have stimulated further work in atomic and nuclear theory.
+The results made possible by these developments have contributed significantly to our understanding of nuclear structure and the nucleon-nucleon interactions that govern it, offering stringent tests that have stimulated rapid advances in atomic and nuclear theory.

 In this section, selected results exemplifying the progress achieved in studying exotic nuclei across the nuclear chart since the last review in this series will be highlighted.
 In addition, a new avenue of research performing laser spectroscopy studies of molecules containing unstable nuclei will be introduced (Sec.~\ref{sec:Molecular}).
 Although much progress has been made in most mass regions of the nuclear chart, there exist some areas where none or few new measurements have been made with laser spectroscopy techniques (such as that around zirconium $Z=40$).
 In these cases, we refer to previous reviews~\cite{JPG2010,PPNP2016}.